-Dutch Cocoa Cookies are rich and chewy, with a crunchy sugar coating.
-These chocolate cookies are reminiscent of Archway's Dutch Cocoa Cookies.
+Dutch cocoa cookies are rich, chewy cookies with a crunchy sugar coating.
+These delicious chocolate cookies are reminiscent of Archway's Dutch Cocoa Cookies.

 Ingredients and substitutions

 It is extremely important that the flour is measured properly for this (and any) baking recipe.
-Either weight your flour with a kitchen scale (1 cup of flour weighs 120 grams), or use the spoon and level method.
+Either weight your flour with a kitchen scale (gram measurements can be found in the recipe card in parentheses), or use the spoon and level method.

 Using a spoon, fill your measuring cup with flour, then level off with a knife.